Wirecloud/wirecloud/docs/installation_and_admin_guide.md

 ### Installing WireCloud using Docker

-WireCloud can be deployed using [Docker](https://www.docker.com/), the images can be found at [docker hub](https://hub.docker.com/r/wirecloud/fiware-wirecloud/), the DockerFiles are in the [docker-wirecloud](https://github.com/Wirecloud/docker-wirecloud/) repository, and the documentation to deploy and start is available in the [README.md](https://github.com/Wirecloud/docker-wirecloud/tree/master/hub-docs/README.md) file.
+WireCloud can also be deployed using [Docker](https://www.docker.com/), the images can be found on [docker hub](https://hub.docker.com/r/wirecloud/fiware-wirecloud/).
+This guide doesn't cover WireCloud installation using docker, please refere to the documentation available on docker hub for more info about how to procede in this case.
+Anyway, once installed WireCloud using docker, you can make use of any of the administration procedures described in this guide.

+> WireCloud's DockerFiles and image documentation are hosted on the [docker-wirecloud](https://github.com/Wirecloud/docker-wirecloud/) repository.

 ### Creating a new instance of WireCloud